SseEpIdEh/Coffe_Machine/README.md

 **Features:**

-Interactive menu: Users can navigate through the menu options to view available drinks and select their preferences.
+Interactive menu: users can navigate through the menu options to view available drinks and select their preferences.

-Drink customization: Users can customize their coffee beverages by choosing the size, type of milk, and additional toppings.
+Drink customization: users can customize their coffee beverages by choosing the size, type of milk, and additional toppings.

-Order summary: After placing an order, users can review a summary of their selections and the corresponding price.
+Order summary: after placing an order, users can review a summary of their selections and the corresponding price.

-Payment processing: Users can input their payment details to complete the transaction.
+Payment processing: users can input their payment details to complete the transaction.

 **Installation**